iifl-logo

 1. Unusual or infrequent events or transactions

-Except as described in this Draft Red Herring Prospectus, Our Company has not engaged in any transactions or events during the periods under review that, in our best judgment, would be considered unusual or infrequent.
+Except as described in this Red Herring Prospectus, Our Company has not engaged in any transactions or events during the periods under review that, in our best judgment, would be considered unusual or infrequent.

 2. Significant economic changes that materially affected or are likely to affect income from continuing operations

-Other than as described in the "Risk Factors" beginning on page 22 of this Draft Red Herring Prospectus, to our knowledge there are no known significant economic changes that have or had or are expected to have a material adverse impact on revenues or income of our Company from continuing operations.
+Other than as described in the "Risk Factors" beginning on page 24 of this Red Herring Prospectus, to our knowledge there are no known significant economic changes that have or had or are expected to have a material adverse impact on revenues or income of our Company from continuing operations.

 3. Known trends or uncertainties that have had or are expected to have a material adverse impact on sales, revenue or income from continuing operations